yang-zheming/Hugo-Github-Netlify/content/authors/admin/_index.md

 - Visitors
 ---

 I received the B.Sc. degree in electronic engineering from North China University of Science and Technology, China, in 2019.
-Currently, he is pursuing a Ph.D. degree at the Institute of Computing Technology, Chinese Academy of Sciences.
+Currently, I am pursuing a Ph.D. degree at the Institute of Computing Technology, Chinese Academy of Sciences.
+My current research interests include Universal Intelligence Measure, Reinforcement Learning, Intelligent Multimedia, Network Economy, and Video Transmission.

-His current research interests include Universal Intelligence Measure, Reinforcement Learning, Intelligent Multimedia, and Network Economy.
+My motto: Any experience of suffering is either death or wealth.